lcalzada-xor/passiveRecon/README.md

 go run ./cmd/passive-rec -target example.com -proxy http://127.0.0.1:8080 -proxy-ca ~/.config/burp/ca-cert.pem
 ```

-When the `--active` flag is enabled the pipeline now includes [GoLinkfinderEVO](https://github.com/lcalzada-xor/GoLinkfinderEVO).
+When the `--active` flag is enabled the pipeline now includes [dnsx](https://github.com/projectdiscovery/dnsx) and [GoLinkfinderEVO](https://github.com/lcalzada-xor/GoLinkfinderEVO).
+The dnsx integration resolves the deduplicated domain list, stores the raw JSONL output under `dns/dns.active` and enriches the collected artifacts with the discovered hosts.
-The tool inspects the active HTML, JavaScript and crawl lists, stores consolidated reports under `routes/linkFindings/` (`findings.json`, `findings.html` and `findings.raw`) and feeds the discovered endpoints back into the categorised `.active` artifacts.
+GoLinkfinderEVO inspects the active HTML, JavaScript and crawl lists, stores consolidated reports under `routes/linkFindings/` (`findings.json`, `findings.html` and `findings.raw`) and feeds the discovered endpoints back into the categorised `.active` artifacts.
 For reference, the raw GoLinkfinderEVO outputs from each input list are also preserved alongside the consolidated files as `findings.html.*`, `findings.js.*` and `findings.crawl.*`.

 The passive stage now queries the public RDAP directory for the target domain.
 Its summaries are appended to `meta.passive` while a copy of the raw metadata lives under `rdap/rdap.passive`, making it easier to review registrar, status and nameserver details alongside the rest of the reconnaissance output.